apache/spark/docs/howto/operator/gcp/gcs_to_gdrive.rst

 .. include:: _partials/prerequisite_tasks.rst

-.. _howto/operator:GcsToGDriveOperator:
+.. _howto/operator:GCSToGoogleDriveOperator:

 Operator
 ^^^^^^^^

-Transfer files between Google Storage and Google Drive is performed with the :class:`~airflow.contrib.operators.gcs_to_gdrive_operator.GcsToGDriveOperator` operator.
+Transfer files between Google Storage and Google Drive is performed with the :class:`~airflow.contrib.operators.gcs_to_gdrive_operator.GCSToGoogleDriveOperator` operator.

-You can use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.contrib.operators.gcs_to_gdrive_operator.GcsToGDriveOperator` parameters which allows you to dynamically determine values.
+You can use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.contrib.operators.gcs_to_gdrive_operator.GCSToGoogleDriveOperator` parameters which allows you to dynamically determine values.

 Copy single files